 - Pat chicken thighs dry and cut them into large pieces (I simply cut each in half).
 Season well with salt, then season with the spice mixture.
 Work the chicken with clean hands to make sure all the pieces are well-coated with the spice mixture.
 Set at room temperature for 20 minutes or so (if you have the time).

-- In a large and deep cooking skillet with a lid (like this one), heat 3 tbsp extra virgin olive oil on medium-high until shimmering but not smoking.
-Brown chicken briefly on both sides (you are not trying to fully cook the chicken at this point).
-Remove from skillet and set aside for now.
+- In a large and deep cooking skillet with a lid, heat 3 tablespoon extra virgin olive oil over medium-high until shimmering but not smoking.
+Brown the chicken briefly on both sides.
+Remove from the skillet and set aside for now.

 - To the same skillet, now add onions, carrots, and frozen peas.
 Cook for 4 minutes or so, tossing regularly, until tender.
-Add chickpeas and rice.
-Season with salt, 1/2 tsp allspice and 1/4 tsp ground cardamom.
+Add the chickpeas and rice.
+Season with salt, ½ teaspoon allspice and ¼ teaspoon ground cardamom.
 Stir to combine.

-- Add chicken back to the skillet (nestle the pieces in between the rice).
-Add cinnamon sticks, bay leaf, and chicken broth.
+- Add the chicken back to the skillet (nestle the pieces in the rice).
+Add the cinnamon sticks, bay leaf, and chicken broth.
 Bring to a boil.

-- Turn heat to low.
+- Turn the heat to low.
 Cover and cook for 20 minutes or until fully cooked.